zealousweb/Media-Carousel-For-Guten-Blocks/readme.txt

 * <strong>[Accept Sage Pay Payments Using Contact Form 7 Pro](https://www.zealousweb.com/store/accept-sage-pay-opayo-payments-using-contact-form-7-pro)</strong>
 * <strong>[User Registration Using Contact Form 7 Pro](https://www.zealousweb.com/store/user-registration-using-contact-form-7-pro)</strong>
 * <strong>[Abandoned Contact Form 7 Pro](https://www.zealousweb.com/store/abandoned-contact-form-7-pro)</strong>

+== Getting Help With Wordpress ==

+If you have any difficulties while using this Plugin, please feel free to contact us at https://zealousweb.com/support/

+We also offer custom Wordpress extension development and Wordpress theme design services to fulfill your e-commerce objectives.

+Our professional impassioned Wordpress experts provide profound and customer-oriented development of your project within short timeframes.

+Thank you for choosing a Plugin developed by <strong>[ZealousWeb](https://www.zealousweb.com)</strong>!

+## Functionality

+This plugin utilizes third-party libraries to enhance its functionality:

+- **Fancybox JS:** https://cdn.jsdelivr.net/npm/@fancyapps/ui@5.0/dist/fancybox/fancybox.umd.js - Use to acieve lightbox functionality for images and videos in popup
+- **Fancybox CSS:** https://cdn.jsdelivr.net/npm/@fancyapps/ui@5.0/dist/fancybox/fancybox.css - Use to acieve lightbox functionality for images and videos in popup
+-**Slick JS:**https://cdn.jsdelivr.net/npm/slick-carousel@1.8.1/slick/slick.min.js - Use to acieve slider functionality for images and videos
+-**Slick CSS:**https://cdn.jsdelivr.net/npm/slick-carousel@1.8.1/slick/slick.css - Use to acieve slider functionality for images and videos

 == Changelog ==